zotonic/zotonic/doc/dev/releasenotes/rel_0.13.0.rst

       * Lock deps
       * docs: 0.13.0 release notes and some extra (minimal) documentation.
       * docs: add tentatve 0.13.0 release date
+      * core: determine mime type of attachments if it was not given.

 Marco Wessel (4):
       * Allow configuration of db creation and installation